paymetrust/senior-test/README.md

 # E-ticket
+E-ticket is an online ticket reservation application.
+You need to implement a Restful API for this application.

+## Language
+The languages to be used are `PHP`, `TypeScript` or `Java`, and as for the framework, you have free choice.

+## Architecture
+Clean code or Hexagonal architecture.

+## Database
+- PostgreSQL

+### Application Requirements
+* Users should be able to log in to the application using their email address and password.
+If they are new users, they should be able to register by providing necessary information such as name, email address, and password.
+* Users should be able to search for available events by specifying the city and date of the event.
+The application should return a list of matching events with the following information: event name, date, time, location, and price.
+* Users should be able to book tickets for a specific event by providing the number of tickets and cardholder information.
+The application should confirm the booking and send a confirmation email to the cardholder.

+### Technical Requirements
+* The application must be developed using the Hexagonal architecture.
+* The application must be developed using either Node.js, PHP, or Java.
+* The application must use a relational database to store user, event, and booking data.
+* The application must be unit tested and integration tested using a testing library.
+* The application must be delivered with an installation script and comprehensive technical documentation.
+* The API must be documented using Swagger.

+### Tasks
+Create a Hexagonal architecture diagram for the application.
+Create a relational database to store user, event, and booking data.
+Write code for user login and registration functionalities.
+Write code for event search and ticket booking functionalities.
+Write unit and integration tests for all functionalities.
+Write an installation script for the application and provide comprehensive technical documentation.

+### Good to Know
+We will evaluate your code based on the following criteria:
+* Adherence to the Hexagonal architecture.
+* Code quality and adherence to best development practices.
+* Quality and relevance of unit and integration tests.
+* Quality of technical documentation.
+* Adherence to functional and technical requirements.
+* Ability to deliver functional and well-tested code within the given timeline.

+___

+# E-ticket
 E-ticket, est une application de réservation de tickets en ligne.
 Vous devez mettre en place un `API` **RestFull**

 ## Langage